seanpm2001/Degoogle-your-life/README.md

 ***

+## My degoogling experience

+I finally started to see the problems with big tech in 2018, and I began degoogling.
+In the first few months, I made significant progress.
+It slowed down immensely since then.

+### What I switched from

+Google Chrome -> Firefox/Tor

+Google Search -> DuckDuckGo (default)/Ecosia (when I feel like it)/Bing (rarely)

+GMail - ProtonMail (not yet fully switched)

+Google Sites -> Self hosting (not yet fully switched)

+Google+ -> Hardly ever used, deleted itself due to its own shutdown

+Google Docs -> Never used, I just use Microsoft Word 2013 (before 2019) and LibreOffice (2019-onward) instead.

+Google Sheets -> Never used, I just use Microsoft Excel 2013 (before 2019) and LibreOffice (2019-onward) instead.

+Google Slides -> Never used, I just use Microsoft PowerPoint 2013 (before 2019) and LibreOffice (2019-onward) instead.

+Google Drawings -> Never used, I just use LibreOffice (2019-onward) instead.

+Gerrit -> Never ussed, I just use GitHub (current default), GitLab, BitBucket, and SourceForge instead.

+Google Photos -> Never used

+Google Drive -> OneDrive (2019-2020) Degoo (2020-2020) pCloud (2020-present)

+Google Maps -> OpenStreetMaps/Apple Maps

+Go - Making a special exception, but not using as a functional programming language

+Dart - Making a special exception, but not using as a functional programming language

+Flutter - Making a special exception, but not using as a functional programming language

+Google Earth -> OpenStreetMaps/Apple Maps

+Google Streetview -> Never used, I find it extra creepy

+Google Fi -> Never used

+Google Calendar -> Never used

+Google calculator -> Literally any other calculator app, even a Linux terminal running in Python mode if I feel like it

+Google Nest -> Never used

+Google AMP -> Never used

+Google VPN -> Never used, also an oxymoron

+Google Pay -> Never used

+Google Summer of Code -> Never participated

+Tenor -> Other GIF sites, although GIFs aren't too important to me.
+I normally get GIF files from DuckDuckGo images, Imgur, Reddit, or other sites.

+Blockly -> No longer used, not sure if Scratch directly ran blockly.
+I became a functional programmer in 2017 onward, and grew out of Scratch.

+GBoard -> Used once, but abandoned

+Google Glass -> Never used, considered as a young child but decided not to get one/use one if I had the option

+_List may be incomplete._

+### Products I still cannot get away from

+As of February 25th 2021, these are the Google products that are keeping me from fully degoogling:

+1. YouTube

+2. Android

+3. Google Play Store

+4. GMail (only for school and some sites)

+5. Google Classroom (only for school)

+6. Google Translate

+7. Google Account

+8. Google Sites (as Google is violating the laws of the GDPR (and can face another €5,000,000.00 fine until they get it fixed) and forbidding downloads of this product)

+I have degoogled from everything else.

+***

 ## Other things to check out

 [The Google Graveyard (killedbygoogle.com) - a sorted list of the 224+ products Google has killed](https://killedbygoogle.com/)